Brain Awareness Week 2014 - programme announced

 What is Brain Awareness Week?

-The Neurological Foundation of New Zealand has been an official Brain Awareness Week partner for seven years.
-From modest beginnings, the Foundation has developed Brain Awareness Week into a significant public education event with a robust national programme of ‘Brain Days’.
+The Neurological Foundation of New Zealand has been an official Brain Awareness Week partner for nine years.
+From modest beginnings, the Foundation has developed Brain Awareness Week into a significant public education event with a robust national programme of ‘Brain Days’ and public lectures.

 For one week every March, Brain Awareness Week unites the global efforts of over 2,200 universities, hospitals, patient groups, government agencies, schools, service organisations and professional organisations in 76 countries in a week-long celebration of the brain.
 During Brain Awareness Week, campaign partners organise creative and innovative activities in their communities to educate and excite people of all ages about the brain and brain research.
 Events are limited only by the organisers’ imaginations!